Dharshan-XR0/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+Import math function

 ### Step 2:
+Assign the values of point 1 and point 2 whose distance is to be calculated.

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
+Print the coding to get the answer.
 ### Step 5:
+End the program.

 ### PROGRAM:
 ```python
 #Program to find the distance between two points.